 To recognize an Enactus student that embodies the Enactus spirit and has done an outstanding job in advocating for social change and their team’s project(s).

-Nominations will be accepted from any student, faculty or academic leader, including the nominee themselves.
+Nominations will be accepted from any student, faculty, or academic leader, including the nominee themselves.
 To nominate a student for this award, please submit a nomination form listing the reasons why you believe this individual displays the Enactus spirit and mission.

-One (1) nominee will be formally recognized as the Spirit of Enactus at the 2025 Enactus Canada National Exposition.
+One (1) nominee will be formally recognized as the Spirit of Enactus at the Enactus Canada National Exposition.

 To recognize one (1) Enactus student that has gone above and beyond in providing tech support to their team throughout the year, as well as driving the creation of their Enactus Canada Regional Exposition and/or National presentation.